 “I make a smoothie with cilantro and V8 juice in the blender.
 It is helping my psoriasis tremendously.”

-There is still no evidence grounded in science that would support or explain this home remedy.
 We caution those taking warfarin that cilantro, like parsley, is very rich in vitamin K and suddenly increasing consumption by eating a bunch a day could interfere with the effectiveness of the anticoagulant.

 It is unlikely that scientists will test cilantro, but these stories stand as a reminder that careful observation can lead to intriguing options.